Campervan hire in Europe

 Get Travel Insurance

-When we are hiring someone else’s vehicle, it’s an essential requirement for us.
+When we are hiring someone else’s vehicle, having travel insurance is an essential requirement for us.
 We insure for what we can’t control.
 In a campervan or motorhome, that’s a huge amount.
 We can’t control other drivers, random stuff flying around on autobahns (like stones hitting windscreens), weather events, carparks and even thieves.

 We also can’t control other possibilities such as needing to cancel the hire, flight delays which impact pickup times or hire companies going bust (yes it can happen).
 If you are a first-timer (and even if you aren’t), there are also ways in which you can damage the campervan, despite your very best intentions not to.